transcelerate/ddf-home/getting-started.md

 # Getting Started on DDF
 TransCelerate has developed guidance to support people who are new to DDF and as well as those who want to dive right in.
 Depending on a person's role in an organization and level of understanding of DDF, they can reference different starting points.

+For guidance on managing changes associated with adopting to DDF within an organiation, click [Transformation Tools](tools.md)

 ## High Level Starting Points
 ### General Awareness